 10 User Research Techniques

-Organisations often know far more about its customers than it realises.
+Organisations often know far more about their customers than it realises.
 The problem is this information is distributed across the entire organisation.

 For example, the customer service team may well have records of the common questions they get asked when customers call them.

-Equally, salespeople spend time with users every day and so understand a lot about them including the objections they have to buying.
+Equally, salespeople spend time with users every day and so understand a lot about them including the objections they have to buy.